 “While I understand Patricia’s point on the possible impermanence of marriage versus the indissoluble bond between a mother and child, I view my investment in my relationship with my spouse as one that is beneficial to our family as a whole.
 Prioritizing my husband’s needs decreases the likelihood of divorce and increases the probability that our children will remain in a two-parent home.”

-When I read that passage, I silently nodded, recalling the times I had put my husband’s needs before our kids’ and—are you sitting down?—the days, though rare, I have put my own before them all.
+When I read that passage, I nodded, recalling the times I had put my husband’s needs before our kids’ and—are you sitting down?—the days, though rare, I have put my own before them all.

 The author’s rationale, one with which I agree, is that she and her husband are a team, and winning teams practice together and exercise open communication.
 The latter, granted, is not easy to do with children constantly interrupting conversation (and sexy time), so a date night now and then is important.
 And I’m sorry kids, but sometimes Mommy would rather cuddle on the couch with Daddy than play Candyland for the eleventeenth time.